posabsolute/posabsolute.github.io/_posts/2023-05-06-micro-frontend.md

 ## Why Micro-Frontends?

 1. **Independent Development**: Teams can work on different parts of the application without impacting each other, leading to faster development cycles.
-2. **Technology Agnosticism**: Micro-frontends allow for using various technologies and frameworks, making it easier to adopt new tech or upgrade existing tools.
+2. **Technology Agnostic*: Micro-frontends allow for using various technologies and frameworks, making it easier to adopt new tech or upgrade existing tools.
 3. **Simplified Deployments**: Each micro-frontend can be deployed independently, enabling quicker updates and reducing deployment risks.

 ## Webpack Module Federation in Action